Setting up ChatLab for GDPR compliance

 1. Go to Triggers > New

-3. Choose Trigger Type: Custom Event
+3. Set Trigger Type to Custom Event

-4. Set Event name to:
+4. Set Event name to CookieConsentDeclaration

 Summary